dyalog-training/2025-ListsWorkshop/docs/exercises.md

 ```

 ## RemoveInteriorVowels
-Create a function `RemoveVowels` that returns the same words as its argument but with all interior vowels removed.
+Define a function `RemoveVowels` that returns the same words as its argument but with all interior vowels removed.
 An interior letter is a letter between, but not including, the first and last letter.

 ```
       RemoveInteriorVowels 'ALPHABETTY' 'SPAGHETTI'